Indavelopers/indavelopers-homepage/README.md

 All of them editable from the admin panel.

-##Contact
+## Contact

-Marcos Manuel Ortega
+- Marcos Manuel Ortega
-www.indavelopers.como
+- www.indavelopers.com
-info@indavelopers.com
+- info@indavelopers.com
-Twitter: @Indavelopers
+- Twitter: @Indavelopers
-Facebook: fb.com/Indavelopers
+- Facebook: fb.com/Indavelopers

-##To-dos
+## To-dos

 The to-do list with future modifications and contributing oportunities can be found in the todo-list.md file.